 Temari (tenmari) balls are believed to have their origins in the 13th century, when they were created for use as toys within the imperial court.

-Temari (tenmari) are ball-shaped toys made of tightly wound cotton thread, and they are popular among small girls throughout Japan.
-Yashu tenmari are made primarily using materials from flowers, trees, wild grasses and other plants with ties to Tochigi Prefecture.
+Temari (tenmari) are ball-shaped toys made of tightly wound, fuzzy silk thread, and they are popular among small girls throughout Japan.
+Yashu tenmari are made primarily using materials from flowers, trees, wild grasses, and other plants with ties to Tochigi Prefecture.

 Yashu-tenmari (Yashu-tenmari balls) Utsunomiya Temari-sha